-A study of sex workers in Victoria, Australia demonstrated that it was not cost-effective to test sex workers for HIV more frequently then every 40 weeks [19].
+A study of female sex workers in Victoria, Australia demonstrated that it was not cost-effective to test sex workers for HIV more frequently then every 40 weeks [19].

-The rationale for testing frequency recommendations in MSM is detailed in the UK national guideline on the sexual health of MSM [20].
+The rationale for testing frequency recommendations in MSM is detailed in the UK national guidelines on the sexual health of MSM [20].
 Stratification of risk for HIV infection in MSM is based on several international sources including US Centers for Disease Control PrEP guidance [21] and supporting observational evidence [22].
 HIV incidence varied by the rate of incident syphilis in the iPrEx study of HIV PrEP [23].
-In a study of 301 MSM diagnosed with a bacterial sexually transmitted infection (STI) in a London clinic recalled at 3 months for retesting (of whom 206 attended), 29 MSM per 100 person-years of follow-up were diagnosed with a new STI and there were five new cases of HIV infection [24].
-The high rates of HIV acquisition observed in MSM in the deferred arm of the PROUD trial of PrEP [25] and in the control arm of the ANRS IPERGAY study [26] suggest that MSM and transgender women meeting UK eligibility criteria for PrEP provision, but who are unable or do not wish to take PrEP, should receive particular attention for active recall HIV testing strategies which may include interval self-sampling and testing.
+In a study of 301 MSM diagnosed with a bacterial STI in a London clinic recalled at 3 months for retesting (of whom 206 attended), 29 MSM per 100 person-years of follow-up were diagnosed with a new STI and there were five new cases of HIV [24].
+In 2015, a total of 25,321 gay and bisexual men were diagnosed with an anogenital bacterial STI within specialist sexual health services in England; 43% of these men received an HIV test (at the same sexual health service) during the following year with an overall positivity rate of 2.8% [25].
+The high rates of HIV acquisition observed in MSM in the deferred arm of the PROUD trial of PrEP [26] and in the control arm of the ANRS IPERGAY study [27] suggest that MSM and trans women meeting UK eligibility criteria for PrEP provision, but who are unable or do not wish to take PrEP, should receive particular attention for active recall HIV testing strategies which may include interval self-sampling and testing.

-Australian MSM offered self-testing plus clinic-based testing versus clinic-based testing alone in a randomised trial had a mean of 4.2 HIV tests per year versus 1.9 (relative risk 2.08; 95% CI 1.82-2.38; P<0.0001) [27] .
+Australian MSM offered self-testing plus clinic-based testing versus clinic-based testing alone in a randomised trial had a mean of 4.2 HIV tests per year versus 1.9 (relative risk 2.08; 95% CI 1.82-2.38; P<0.0001) [28].
 An Australian randomised controlled trial of rapid HIV testing versus conventional serology in MSM who had had an HIV test in the preceding 2 years showed an increase in uptake of initial tests but no significant difference in the incidence of repeat testing [22].

-SMS text message reminders significantly increased re-attendance for HIV testing in UK [28] and Australian MSM [29].
-Findings from UK studies suggest that SMS text reminders may be more effective in MSM than other risk groups but effectiveness is highly dependent upon physician prompts, such as automatic clinic recall for testing [30].
+SMS text message reminders significantly increased re-attendance for HIV testing in MSM in the UK [29] and Australia [30].
+Findings from UK studies suggest that SMS text reminders may be more effective in MSM than other risk groups but effectiveness is highly dependent upon physician prompts, such as automatic clinic recall for testing [31].